simvue-io/docs/docs/examples/moose.md

     If you restart the docker container at any point, you will need to repeat this step as your changes will not be saved

 !!! warning
-    Currently this tutorial will only work on the Dev02 server as it relies on methods implemented in the `support_v2_server` branch.
+    Currently this tutorial will only work on the Dev02 Simvue server as it relies on methods implemented in the `support_v2_server` branch.

 ## Using Simvue with MOOSE
 To be able to use Simvue with a program not written in Python such as MOOSE, we can instead parse log and results files produced by the simulation for useful information, and use Simvue to store and track this information.